-We have reopened school to children whose parents have registered.
-These are children of key workers, and those in Reception, Y1 and Y6.
-For a while, this is not going to be 'school as we know it', and as you have probably seen on the news, that is going to be the same for everyone across the country.
-Please be aware that any of the points covered below could change at a moment's notice.
+We reopened school to all of our children, from Nursery to Y6, on Thursday 3rd September.
+New guidance is still coming in regularly, so please be aware that any of the points covered below could change at a moment's notice.
 As a Local Authority maintained school, we have to follow guidance from the government and Derbyshire County Council (DCC).

 Can I see pictures of the site?

 Will school definitely be able to remain open?

 We're hoping so - but this will depend on whether Derbyshire schools have to close in response to a localised lockdown or whether Public Health England (PHE) advise us to close in response to a positive case in school.
 See the question below about school's response to a coronavirus test which returns positive.

 How will I know whether school is opening?

 You can assume that school will be open unless informed otherwise.
 If school has to close, we will text parents, and then publish the information on the front page of our website and Facebook.
 If you have changed your phone number during the holiday, please let us know the new number by contacting the office.

 The government has made it clear that children must attend school full-time, and that the fines for poor attendance will resume in September.
 We understand that some of you may be worried about your children coming to school, but we have put many measures in place to reduce the risk.
 See the question below.

 What will happen if school has to close?